johnathan79717/codeforces-parser/README.md

 If you have any suggestions and/or bugs drop a message!

 ##### Versions Changes:
++ **1.5:**
+Added debug flag (-d) to enable DEBUG macro (read above for details).
+Fixed problems parsing for problem names that are not called A, B, etc. Such as A1, A2..
 + **1.4.1:**
 Minor fixes, such as typos, bugs and special characters handling.
 + **1.4:**